 After talking with us and reviewing our information, here are how things usually work:

 2) We send you a “lending packet” via email to check out, ask questions and get comfortable with the property on which your loan will be collateralized.
 For a sample lending packet, CLICK HERE

 You actually do not need to sign anything.
 Bill signs the note, the personal guaranty and the 1st deed of trust which is subsequently recorded in the county the property is in.
 Your funds usually go through an escrow closing via a wire or a check.
 Whatever date the loan is made is the day we make the loan’s due date and start paying interest payments to you on a monthly basis beginning one month after the loan is made.

-The note specifies all provisions of the loan and includes a provision to “roll over” until it is actually called by the lender (you) so we don’t have to redo the note in the case when it has come due but neither the lender (you) nor borrower (us) wants to see it paid off just because it is due.
+We borrow private money on trust deeds at 9% and are open regarding the length of the loan (usually two years).
+The note includes a provision to “roll over” until it is actually called by the lender (you) so we don’t have to redo the note in the case when it has come due but neither the lender (you) nor borrower (us) wants to see it paid off just because it is due.
 We’ve found that most lenders want the interest to keep coming in and not be interrupted with the principal payoff.

-Contact me at any time–Bill: or 541-221-4242.
+Contact me at any time–Bill: Bill@StewardshipLLC.com or 541-221-4242.
 For an accounting, paperwork or IRA/401K question, contact Amanda Perkins, our operations manager.
 Her office number is 541-343-6000, ext.
-200 or .
+200 or Amanda@StewardshipProperties.net.
 Her cell number is 541-517-9065.